Nonprofit Resources

 • Define what types of contributions will be allowed.
 To be tax-deductible, contributions must be made to the program, not to a specific individual or family.

-• Appoint a committee or personnel to review and approve requests.
+• Appoint a committee or specific personnel to review and approve requests.
 Avoid giving one person control over fund distribution without adequate oversight and accountability measures.

 • Develop adequate criteria for determining individual need.